sabrydawood/bad.db/README.md

 (item, index?, collection?) => [Boolean]
 ```

-Query function is a predicate called for every item when iterating over items of collection.<br />
+Query function is a predicate called for every item when iterating over items of collection.

-All items predicate returns truthy for are returned.<br />
+All items predicate returns truthy for are returned.

 The predicate is invoked with three arguments :
 - `value` : **Required**.
 The value of the current item.
 - `index` : _Optional_.
 The index of the current item in collection.